Andereoo/TkinterWeb/README.md

 Some other tricks, such as handling page title changes, link clicks, and navigation key presses, can be found in the [HtmlFrame documentation](/docs/HTMLFRAME.md#tips-and-tricks).

 ## Installation
 To install TkinterWeb, simply type `pip install tkinterweb` in the command prompt or terminal.
-That's it.
+That's it!

 ## Dependencies
 **In order to load webpages and show images, TkinterWeb requires the following packages:**